adzaria/blueprint-go-server/README.md

 Note you will find advanced informations on how to structure your project in the links bellow.

+# Managing packages 📦

+I will stress here that you should use Go modules if your version of Go allows it.

+Common practises include:
+- Forking packages you need and use those as dependencies.
+- Host packages you need as static files on a server, and copy it during the CI/CD process.
+- Some project actually commit the vendor folder.
+If you rely on a very few packages it might be a good idea but just so you know, NodeJS developpers are not going to like it :D

 # How to know which dependency to inject ?

 A real life application uses a lot of packages in the business layer.
 Probably at least uuid generator, an orm, bcrypt...
 The first question I had when starting to implement this pattern was wether or not all dependencies must absolutely be injected.